ANANDFORPERSONAL/salon-crm/SALON_CRM_TRANSFER_GUIDE.md

-# Salon CRM Transfer Guide
+# Ease My Salon Transfer Guide

 ## Overview
-This guide will help you transfer your Salon CRM from your current MacBook to a new MacBook with all data and settings intact.
+This guide will help you transfer your Ease My Salon from your current MacBook to a new MacBook with all data and settings intact.

 ## What's Included in the Transfer
 - **Frontend**: Next.js application with all components and UI